EngincanV/Markdig.Extensions.LineHighlight/README.md

 # Markdig.Extensions.LineHighlight

-This package can be used for code line highlighting.
+This package can be used to highlight code lines.
 It uses [Prism](https://prismjs.com/) for highlighting.

 ## Installation & Configuration